 - $75 FDLE fee when you submit the application.

 Once you receive your Certificate of Eligibility you then have to petition the court.
 This is where it may get complicated.
 You need a step-by-step guide for this because you won’t get your questions answered for free by a lawyer or correctly by anyone else.

 All courts will require either a filing fee (paid when the petition is filed) or court costs (after the petition has been granted).
-I believe there is at least one county that has a filing fee and court costs (I just can’t remember which one that is).
+There is at least one county that has a filing fee and court costs.

 Filing fees vary from county to county and usually are around $70.
 Court costs also vary and are also around $70.
 Even if you get your petition granted, nothing will happen until these fees are paid.